RobertBendun/stacky/README.md

 - `!` - if top = 1 then push 0 else push 1
 - `"<string>"` - push address of the null terminated string
 - `+` - add 2 elements and push result
+- `-` - subtracts top from one before top and pushes to stack
 - `.` - print top to stdout
 - `<int>` - push integer literal (currently only natural numbers up to 2^63-1) onto a stack
 - `=` - if top = one before top then push 1 onto stack, else push 0